enamulhaque028/cse-courses/CSE498 - Social and Professional Issues in Computing/README.md

+**Influencial parts:**
-**Influencial part:** No need to memorise.
+  - No need to memorise.
 Cheatsheet given, write solution from your level of thinking
+  - **Big problem domain summary:** How to analyze and detect issues(social + professional) in computing?
+  - **Best practices followed from long years:** How to solve problems(issues)?

 Necessary time this folder will be updated...